dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

 ## Interfaces related to data binding

-ADO.NET allows you to create many different data structures to suit the binding needs of your application and the data you're working with.
-You may want to create your own classes that provide or consume data in Windows Forms.
+ADO.NET lets you create many different data structures to suit the binding needs of your application and the data you're working with.
+You might want to create your own classes that provide or consume data in Windows Forms.
 These objects can offer varying levels of functionality and complexity.
 From basic data binding, to providing design-time support, error checking, change notification, or even support for a structured rollback of the changes made to the data itself.

 ### Consumers of data binding interfaces

 The following sections describe two groups of interface objects.
 The first group of interface is implemented on data sources by data source authors.
-The data source consumers such as the Windows Forms controls or components implements these interfaces.
+The data source consumers such as the Windows Forms controls or components implement these interfaces.
 The second group of interface is designed to use by component authors.
 Component authors use these interfaces when they're creating a component that supports data binding to be consumed by the Windows Forms data binding engine.
 You can implement these interfaces within classes associated with your form to enable data binding.
 Each case presents a class that implements an interface that enables interaction with data.
 Visual Studio rapid application development (RAD) data design experience tools already take advantage of this functionality.

 #### Interfaces for implementation by data source authors

-The Windows Forms controls implements following interfaces:
+The Windows Forms controls implement following interfaces:

 - <xref:System.Collections.IList> interface